tomrom95/dukedeltsv2/README.md

 Frontend is done using Twitter Bootstrap and custom html/css/javascript.
 It was completely redone from scratch from the last version of the website for a new custom and personalized layout.

+Note:
+dukedelts/secret.py and templates/dukedelts/brothers.html are ignored and not in this repo due to privacy reasons